If I can't have one more piece of pie, I'll die!

 - Death by overeating is a leading cause of death in new goldfish that are lucky enough to get habitable tanks.

-- Swedish king Adolf Fredrick died of digestion problems after having consumed a huge meal, consisting of lobster, caviar, sauerkraut, smoked herring and champagne, topping it off with semlor (a Swedish pastry) for dessert.
+- It was once commonly believed that Swedish king Adolf Frederick died of digestion problems after having consumed a huge meal, consisting of lobster, caviar, sauerkraut, smoked herring, and champagne, topping it off with 14 helpings of semla (a Swedish pastry) for dessert.
+However, modern historians have since cast doubt on this claim as propagandist.

-- Large dogs that scarf down huge meals, then roll over quickly during play, can cause their overloaded stomachs to twist too far, fatally obstructing blood flow to their digestive tracts.
-This is known as bloat.
+- Deep-chested and/or large dogs that scarf down huge meals, then roll over quickly during play, can potentially cause their overloaded stomachs to twist too far, fatally obstructing blood flow to their digestive tracts.
+This is known as bloat, twisted stomach, or gastric torsion.

 - This (mummified) baby gecko◊.